nashvillefcc/palettepicker/README.md

 This is a project built by members of the [freeCodeCamp Nashville Meetup group](https://www.meetup.com/freeCodeCamp-Nashville/)

 To run this project, make sure you have installed `node` and run the following in the terminal:

+> `npm install`

+Once the packages have finished installing, run

 > `npm start`

+from the root directory.

 This will start the app.